iov-one/iov-core/docs/atomic-swap-protocol-v1.md

 ### Half executed atomic swaps

-1. **Timeout difference:** The actor in short position needs to ensure to have a sufficient amount of time to claim the initial offer, even if the preimage was revealed by claiming the counter offer at the very last possible point in time.
-This should cover all risks that can delay the execution of the claim transaction like different time zones, downtimes of the default blockchain nodes, temporary loss of power, internet connection and access to key material.
+1. **Timeout difference:** The actor in short position needs to ensure there is a sufficient amount of time to claim the initial offer, even if the preimage is revealed by claiming the counter offer at the very last possible point in time.
+This should cover all risks that can delay the execution of the claim transaction like different time zones, temporary loss of power, internet connection, access to key material as well as downtimes of the default blockchain nodes and blockchain-related issues.
-2. **Block height based timeout calculation:** The above timeout difference is even harder to calculate when timeouts are measured in block height.
+2. **Block height based timeout calculation:** The above timeout difference is even harder to calculate when timeouts are measured in terms of block height.
    Especially with non-constant block times one needs to calculate the expected block height at the desired timeout time and take into account a safety margin.